AntoineAndre/uta_kb/README.md

 The case is then painted with spray paint (same for the keycaps).

-<sup>1</sup> It may be easier to 3d print the case, but I don't have and 3d printer now...
+<sup>1</sup> It may be easier to 3d print the case, but I don't have and 3d printer now.
+Making the case in accrylic is also simpler since this material is easier to cut.

 ## Wiring